tal-hason/helm-cm-n-secrets/README.md

 ## This is a HELM Chart repo for a chart that creates a configMaps and Secrets from an array in the value file

+- support multiline string date with user defrined file name.
+- support Key & Value for environment variables.
+- support all K8S secret type by changing the secretType for each secret.
+- support adding common labels and annotations to all configmaps and secrets

 *to add this HELM repo to you HELM client run the following:*

 ```bash